pauljonescodes/Rutgers-University-Presentations/GitHub/Presentation.md

 noun

-**GitHub** is a code repository web-based hosting service, which offers all the features of `git` as well as adding its own features, such as:
+**GitHub** is a code repository hosting service, which offers all the features of `git` as well as adding its own features, such as:

 -   Issue-tracking
 -   Wikis